ziggr/ESO-HomeStationMarker/README.md

 # Not Supported

-Partial support already exists for additional stations:
-- Transmute station
-- Mundus stones
-- Assistants: Banker, Merchant, Fence

-### I have no desire to add these ever:
+I have no desire to add these ever:

 - custom markers
 - colors